20 Sep

 Energy Monitoring

-How can you save energy without knowing you have reduced usage?
-The Kill a watt or Killawatt is a low cost energy meter that can show you how much energy your appliances use.
 For serious energy savers, the TED 5000 Energy monitor also helps to measure energy use.
-It is very advanced featuring connectivity to Google’s new PowerMeter tools and even an iPhone app.
+It is very advanced, featuring connectivity to an iPhone app.
 Power company Wireless Smart Meters have extended some of these power measuring capability to more folks.
-Microsoft’s Hohm ties into this capability to help you save energy.

-Federal Tax Credit for Energy Efficiency
+Federal Energy Efficiency Tax Credit

 Heating & Cooling

 Weatherize your home, Caulking, weather striping, thermostats, fixing any air duct leaks are easy to do.
 Window treatments and Window UV Films help prevent heat loss and buildup.
 Set your thermostat to come on before you get home and before you wake up.
 Set heat to off when you are gone.
 Be careful when using your fireplace because they can be polluting.
-Keep your furnace maintained and replace any dirty filters.
-Closing off more than 10% of vents in unused areas wastes energy because it causes your furnace to run inefficiently.
-The U.S. Department of Energy reports that most U.S. homes have over-sized HVAC systems, so make sure you buy the right size unit.

 Seal up your light switches and outlets to prevent drafts.